pbearne/performance/plugins/embed-optimizer/readme.txt

 == Description ==

-This plugin's purpose is to optimize the performance of [embeds in WordPress](https://wordpress.org/documentation/article/embeds/), such as Tweets, YouTube videos, TikToks, and so on.
+This plugin's purpose is to optimize the performance of [embeds in WordPress](https://wordpress.org/documentation/article/embeds/), such as Tweets, YouTube videos, TikToks, and others.

 The current optimizations include:

 1. Lazy loading embeds just before they come into view
 2. Adding preconnect links for embeds in the initial viewport